Jesup falls to conference opponent

 Up next

-Jesup will host Columbus Catholic on Friday at 7:45 p.m. in the final game before winter break.
+Jesup played Columbus Catholic on Friday night in the final game before winter break.
+They will play Waukon at Upper Iowa University on Saturday, Jan.
+4 when play resumes.

 Scoring by quarter